-Second, there is a false belief that these movements are part of the expression in tango.
-This belief originates from a view of dancing in general as ‘expressive’ and that expression is associated with large movements of arms and legs.
+There also seems to be a belief that these movements are part of the expression in tango.
+This belief originates from a view of dancing in general as expressive and that expression is associated with movements of arms and legs.
 There is no question that such movements are exciting to watch and that is the primary reason they are utilised in dance performance.
 But the idea that dancing is always expressive is unfounded if one looks at such dances as classical ballet or the Viennese waltz.
 There is nothing inherently expressive about them, and to the contrary they are marked by restraint and control.

 While adornments look pretty, they have a detrimental effect on mastering social dancing:

-- To become a good social dancer one needs to focus on good technique in terms of connection: leading and following and moving to the music.
+- To become a good social dancer you need to focus on good technique in terms of connection: leading and following and moving to the music.
 Spending time learning decorations is putting time and energy on an inessential aspect of the dance from that point of view.

-- Even when one is competent, performing adornments takes attention of the dancer away from the embrace and his or her partner, and moves it towards the feet.
+- Even if you are a competent dancer, performing adornments takes your attention away from the embrace and from your partner, and moves it towards the feet.
 All attention should be focused on the embrace and posture and there is no good reason to focus on the feet whose function is merely to take steps (see Feet).